SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 - `init.xml`(which contains "database" of `pmccabe` metric for a project components/files/functions - see `man pmccabe`)
 - `init.svg` (an interactive flamegraph simplifies such metric representation; to study more about "flamegraph", please elaborate on https://github.com/brendangregg/FlameGraph#3-flamegraphpl)

 In none of those file are appeared, then other different failures have taken place.
 I'd very appreciate for any documented issues.
-In my own experience the essential utility `pmccabe` crashed when I was tried to estimate complexity of a Linux kernel project
+In my own experience the essential utility `pmccabe` crashed when I was tried to estimate complexity of a Linux kernel project.